-12. ARREAR ACCOUNTS
+11. ARREAR ACCOUNTS

-The approved account holder shall remain responsible for any outstanding amount at the date of application as well as for further charges.
+The approved account holder shall remain responsible for any outstanding amount at the date of application as well as for further charges thereon.

 The arrears on the accounts of households approved as indigent will be suspended until such time as the status of the approved account holder has changed.
 Interest shall not accrue on arrear amounts from the date of suspension.
+Arrears may be considered for write-off in terms of the policy.